Thin Content

 The ultimate judge of a website's content is its audience - the readers who visit the site and actually read its content.
 If the content is good, they're likely to stay on the site and keep reading; if it's bad, there's a good chance they'll leave.

-The length of your content is not necessarily an indicator of its "thinness."
-As Stephen Kenwright explains at Search Engine Watch, a 2,000-word article on EzineArticles is likely to provide less value to readers than a 500-word blog post by a real expert.
-However, each page on a website should ideally have 300 words or more.
+The length of your content is not necessarily an indicator of its "thinness".
+As Stephen Kenwright at Search Engine Watch explains, a 2,000-word article on EzineArticles is likely to provide less value to readers than a 500-word blog post by a real expert.
+However, each page of a website should ideally have 300 words or more.

 Think about how you browse a website when you discover quality content.
 If a blog post or article is particularly engaging, you don't just read for a minute or two - you click through and look at other content on the site.